 Round 9

-When making the tr in the middle of the ch-10 space, insert your hook into the back horizontal loop of the stitch you made your 10 x tr’s into (Photos 2 and 3).
-If you flick your heart hump forward, you will see that there is a little loop right below the hole formed by making the 10 x tr’s into one stitch.
+In Round 9 you will be working into the ch-10 sps and anchoring them to the bottom of each Heart Hump.
+When making the tr in the middle of the ch-10 sp, insert your hook into the ch-10 sp AND into the back horizontal loop of the st from Round 7 you made your 10 tr sts into (Photos 2 and 3).
+If you flick your Heart Hump forward, you will see that there is a little loop right below the hole formed by making those 10 tr sts.

 Don’t make the tr in front of the ch-10 (Photo 2).
 Rather make it OVER the ch-10 (Photo 3), as this will anchor the ch-10 and give you a neater finish.